PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 __Alternative color for all errors__

 1. We could change the default error message color from the current RED foreground and BLACK background to...
+2. Differentiating errors based on termination condition: terminating versus non-terminating is currently not intuitive.
+We are examining differentiating these conditions on the console.
+Example, adding a new property $host.PrivateData.NonTerminatingErrorForegroundColor ='Red'.
+For occasional customers, all error messages remain as color Red.
+For advanced customers, they can change non-terminating errors to another color to separate the error termination type in the console.